Uses for whey. Find value in every single drop. Whey deserves highest ratings and a prominent place in anyone’s natural food kitchen.

 If you have whey from draining a cultured cheese or yogurt, any of these suggestions will work.
 However, if you used an acidifier, such as lemon juice, vinegar or citric acid to curdle your milk for making cheese, then some of these will not work.
 I did point out below which whey to use for what.

 When draining your whey, you’ll want to save the whey before salting your cheese, unless the cheese needs to be salted before draining.
-Save salted whey separately and use accordingly.
+Save salted whey separately and use where appropriate.

 Uses for Whey